meteor-london/buzz/README.md

 ```

 Wowzers.
 That downloads half the internet, but it's the half that makes native
-app developement possible, and metoer configures it all for you so, it's a good
+app developement possible, and meteor configures it all for you so, it's a good
 thing.
 There's also the butt ugly download logging and license agreement, but I
 reckon that'll get better.
 It gets the job done and its a order of magnitude
 easier than setting it all up yourself.